How to Negotiate the Deal: Understanding the Negotiation Process

 Home buying involves finding the right home and then negotiating a price that is acceptable to both the buyer and seller.
 The best negotiators work to ensure that both parties feel they are getting a good deal.
 There are a few things that can be done, as a buyer, to ensure you get the best price for the home you have fallen in love with.

 - Prepare before you look for a home.
 As a rule, offers with the fewest contingencies are considered the strongest.
 Seller’s want to accept an offer they have confidence will close.
 One of the most common contingencies is financing and also one of the most common reasons a home does not close.
-Getting a preapproval from a lender re-assures the seller that the loan will close.
+Getting a preapproval from a physician mortgage lender re-assures the seller that the loan will close.
 Having an underwriting team review the file, will make the offer even stronger.

 Lastly, when you find a home and want to present an offer, run the final numbers with your lender.
 Often in the home search, the price of homes you view rises.
 Make sure you will be approved for the payment that will result from the offer price.
 Also review down payment requirements and other requirements of the loan to ensure the closing goes smoothly.

 - Leave your emotions at the door.
 Negotiations will be more successful if you are able and willing to walk away.
 If you see this as a business transaction and an investment, you will have the advantage.
 Pride of winning and getting lost in the small details can ruin a great deal.
 It really doesn’t matter if they leave the fridge or want to take a particular light fixture.
 That $5,000 you have heartburn over is only around $20 a month extra in payments.

 Once you find the perfect home, find another alterative home that is “almost” as good.
 This will give you options and as a result, strength in the negotiations.
 If you are willing to walk away you have more power because you won’t come across as anxious or desperate.